chsasank/chsasank.github.io/_posts/tech/2020-12-31-edge-of-chaos.md

 twitter_image: "https://en.wikipedia.org/wiki/File:Shish-kebab-skewer-60458_640.jpg"
 ---

 In the paper, [*Self-Organized Criticality: An Explanation of 1/f Noise*](https://chsasank.github.io/classic_papers/self-organized-criticality.html), authors show a very simple iterative procedure which generates some interesting results.
-These procedures are quite easy to code up and we can verify the results.
+This procedure is quite easy to code up and we can verify the results.
 What is this procedure and what's so interesting about the results anyway?
+Let's dive into it.

 Consider an integer array $z$, that uses the following evolution rule if for any $(x, y)$, $z(x, y) > 4$: